TomConlin/StarBash/README.md

 I consider that to be a positive result.

-###Notes
+### Notes

-__ibash__ chokes on displaying some pileline operations although as far as I can tell they do complete correctly.
+__ibash__ chokes on displaying some pipeline operations although as far as I can tell they do complete correctly.

 Images sometimes seem stuck and do not update when the underlying file changes without restarting the kernel.